Featured Comment:

 Once double-fried, transfer to a wire rack to let the excess oil drip off before serving.

-Mix tomato ketchup, Worcestershire sauce, oyster sauce, olive oil and rice vinegar in a small bowl until combined.
+Mix tomato ketchup, Worcestershire sauce, oyster sauce, olive oil, and rice vinegar in a small bowl until combined.
 Sprinkle the freshly fried menchi katsu with a few pinches of dry parsley and enjoy!

-Jump to Full Recipe MeasurementsHow to Store
+Jump to Full Recipe Measurements

 If you have some leftover fried Menchi Katsu, you can store them in the refrigerator or freezer.

 To store them in the refrigerator, wait for them to cool, and wrap each one securely in plastic wrap.
-Place them in an airtight storage bag at the back of the refrigerator.
+Place them in an airtight storage bag at the back of the refrigerator and consume them the next day or two.

 If you prefer to freeze them, wrap each one tightly in plastic wrap and store them in Tupperware or freezer bags in the freezer.
 You can also freeze them before frying if you want to prepare them in advance.
 Fry from frozen and increase the cooking time to ensure they’re cooked all the way through.
-Whether fried or not, storage period should not exceed 2-3 weeks.
+Whether fried or not, the storage period should not exceed 2-3 weeks.

 If you want to restore the crispiness, you can use an oven or toaster oven/grill.